 If one has regard to the above, one is required to decide the issues involved in each case.
 In view of this, I would like to hold that the impugned order of transfer, in the facts and circumstances of this case, is punitive in nature and at the same time very much stigmatic.
 The order has been passed after reaching a conclusion on the basis of complaint and an inquiry, which was conducted behind the back of the applicant.
-This is clear from para 17 of the CA. The General Manager, while disposing of the representation of the applicant in O.A.
-No.663/03, has stated that "after taking all aspects into consideration, and with judicious application of mind, I am of the considered opinion that the transfer of the applicant including other 06 TCs of Mughalsarai Division to other Division vide GM(P) HJP's E.O.O.
+This is clear from M.A.4816/03.
+The General Manager, while disposing of the representation of the applicant in O.A.
+No.663/03, has stated that "In this context, Confidential Report of SP/Rly/ALD based on their investigation, stipulating the involvement of Shri Anil Kumar Singh, TC/MGS in various criminal acts is very much relevant.
+Moreover, one case bearing no. 734/2001 under section 147, 323 and 504 of I.P.C. is pending with Court of Law in which the applicant has already been charge sheeted.
+After taking all aspects into consideration, and with judicious application of mind, I am of the considered opinion that the transfer of the applicant including other 06 TCs of Mughalsarai Division to other Division vide GM(P) HJP's E.O.O.
 No.357 of 2003, docket No.ECR/HRD/POS, 383 dated 04.04.2003 is proper in the overall administrative interest", a copy of which is at RA-2 of this O.A.
 Perusal of this letter leaves me in no doubt that the applicant has been transferred on the basis of a decision taken against him in an inquiry conducted behind his back and it certainly attaches stigma.
 I get support for this view from Para 12 of the decision in Kamlesh Trivedi (supra) wherein it has been held that "What the court observed was that a finding of misconduct which attaches a stigma to a public servant cannot be arrived at without inquiry and any order of transfer based upon such a finding would be bad".